-Jenny is currently responsible for strategic planning, communications, marketing and regulatory affairs for EECA.
+Jenny is currently responsible for strategic planning, government relations and regulatory affairs for EECA.
 Jenny holds a Bachelor of Laws and a Bachelor of Arts (Hons).
 Jenny has held a variety of roles in EECA and has also worked in the Office of the Prime Minister.
 Jenny is a founding member of the Young Energy Professionals’ Network NZ, and is an alumnus of the World Energy Council’s Future Energy Leaders’ programme.

 EECA is governed by a board of 6 to 8 members who are appointed by and report to the Minister of Energy and Resources.